Sign In / Sign Out

 - Colleges and Schools

 - Map and Locations

-The Black African Coalition at Arizona State University dedicates itself to unifying students of African descent (hereby known as ASU Black, African, & Caribbean students) toward the following common goals and objectives for this community: supporting our recruitment, retention, and graduation, increase visibility as a campus presence through the support of social programming and Black Student Unions on each campus and through the activities and participation of Black, African, & Caribbean campus organization, and advocate for the be a voices of for all ASU Black, African, & Caribbean students and organizations.
+The Black African Coalition at Arizona State University does hereby dedicate itself to unifying students of African descent (hereby known as ASU Black, African and Caribbean students) toward the following common goals and objectives for this community: supporting our recruitment, retention, and graduation, increase visibility as a campus presence through the support of social programming and Black Student Unions on each campus and through the activities and participation of Black & African campus organization and advocate for the voices of all ASU Black, African and Caribbean students and organizations.